-- Don't put pressure on planning officers to put forward a particular recommendation.
-(This does not prevent you from asking questions or submitting views to the Director of the Urban Environment which may be incorporated into any committee report). - Do recognise that planning and other professional officers are part of a management structure and only discuss a proposal outside of any arranged meeting with a Director or those officers who are authorised by their Director to deal with the proposal at a Member level. - Do recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's strict Code of Professional Conduct.
-As a result, planning officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Development Control Committee or its Members or those of other parts of the Council.
+- Don't put pressure on officers to put forward a particular recommendation.
+(This does not prevent you from asking questions or submitting views to the Director of the Urban Environment which may be incorporated into any committee report). - Do recognise that officers are part of a management structure and only discuss a proposal outside of any arranged meeting with a Director or those officers who are authorised by their Director to deal with the proposal at a Member level. - Do recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
+As a result, planning officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Development Control Committee or its Members.